 ActiveHome Inspections has over 30-years of experience in the building trades, first; as a licensed NM GB98 contractor, and second; as an Architect having accomplished many successful projects in several states: New York, Virginia, California, and Colorado.
-We have been active for the past 20-years in New Mexico with an extensive knowledge for all types of buildings and architectural styles that includes; city planning, urban design and commercial developments to offer you the best possible evaluation for your projects.
+We have been active for the past 25-years in New Mexico with an extensive knowledge base for all types of buildings and architectural styles that includes; city planning, urban design and commercial developments to offer you the best possible evaluation for your projects.

 ActiveHome Inspections'due diligence is an active forensic examination of the property that we considered to be a living environment in an active marketplace; to assist Homeowner, Buyer, Real Estate Broker, Insurance Agent and/or Banker; and present a fair and unbiased evaluation of the present-day conditions for the project.